-- from January 5 to February 1, the interest accrues at the rate of 2 percent
+- from January 5 to February 1, interest accrues at the rate of 2 percent

-- from February 1 until the principal amount of the taxes, the accrued interest, and any penalties are paid, interest accrues at the rate of 0.75 percent a month or fraction thereof.
+- from February 1 until the principal amount of the taxes, the accrued interest and any penalties are paid, interest accrues at the rate of 0.75 percent a month or a fraction thereof.

 The Collections department will work with taxpayers throughout the year on payment plans to alleviate the financial burden of paying annual real estate or personal property, including business personal property taxes.
-These payment plans should be set up upon receipt of the annual tax bill, and the expectation is that the taxes be paid in full by the delinquent date.
-The responsibility is that of the taxpayer to contact the collections office to request this option and set up a payment plan agreeable to both parties.
-To avoid enforcement of collections remedies, any bill must be paid in full by the delinquent date.
-Complete the payment installment form below to pay your 2015 bill in installments prior to the January 2016 delinquency date.
+These payment plans should be set up upon receipt of the annual tax bill, and the expectation is the taxes be paid in full by the delinquent date.
+It is the taxpayer's responsibility to contact the Collections office to request this option and set up a payment plan agreeable to both parties.
+To avoid enforcement of collection remedies, any bill must be paid in full by the delinquent date.
+Complete the payment installment form below to pay your 2016 bill in installments prior to the January 2017 delinquency date.

-Once a tax bill has interest applied, meaning that it is a delinquent bill, it is subject to collection actions that could include any or all of the following: garnishment of wages, attachment of bank accounts or rents, levy on personal property, and the use of a collection agency to attempt to collect delinquent accounts and report those debts to the three major credit bureaus.
-On real estate there is also the option of tax foreclosure, which means placing the property with a foreclosure attorney and selling the property at public auction to collect the delinquent taxes and legal fees that have accrued.
+Once a tax bill has interest applied, meaning it is a delinquent bill, it is subject to collection actions that could include any or all of the following: garnishment of wages, attachment of bank accounts or rents, levy on personal property and the use of a collection agency to attempt to collect delinquent accounts and report those debts to the three major credit bureaus.
+On real estate there is also the option of tax foreclosure, which means placing the property with a foreclosure attorney and selling the property at public auction to collect accrued taxes and legal fees.